sensorario/go-book/Introduction/variables.md

 Go is lexically scoped using blocks.
 This means that the variable exists within the nearest curly braces ({}), or block.
 Including any nested curly braces, but not outside of them.

-## Constants

-Go also has support for constants.
-Constants are essentially variables whose values cannot be changed later.
-They are created in the same way you create variables, but instead of using the var keyword we use the const keyword.

 ## Multiple variables